MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Lens.LensSdk.LaunchLens

-Launches help us determine the number of users/devices launching the app and further understand feature usage.
+Launches help us determine the number of users or devices launching the app and further understand feature usage.
 It helps us track the volume of users using the product, as well as identifying changes in trends, help look for and rectify issues in the product.
-The following fields are collected:

 The following fields are collected on Android: